 Categories of data subjects

-Please specify the categories of data subjects whose Personal Data will be Processed by Upsales as data processor
+Please specify the categories of data subjects whose personal data will be Processed by Upsales as processor

-Please specify all processing activities to be conducted by Upsales as data processor
+Please specify all processing activities to be conducted by Upsales as processor

 Location of processing operations

-Please specify all locations where the Personal Data will be processed by Upsales as data processor and - when applicable – by Sub-processor.
+Please specify all locations where the personal data will be processed by Upsales as processor and - when applicable – by sub-processor

 Information security measures

-Data Processor shall take reasonable measures to prevent Personal Data from being used without authorization.
-These controls shall vary based on the nature of the Processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, IP-blocking and logging of access on several levels.
+Upsales shall take reasonable measures to prevent personal data from being used without authorization.
+These controls shall vary based on the nature of the processing undertaken and may include, among other controls, authentication via passwords and/or two-factor authentication, IP-blocking and logging of access on several levels.

 Data Access Control

-Data Processor shall take reasonable measures to provide that Personal Data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced by Data Controller when Upsales Personnel needs application access to fulfill Regular user Support described in the Upsales General Terms and conditions.
+Upsales shall take reasonable measures to provide that personal data is accessible and manageable only by properly authorized staff, direct database query access is restricted and application access rights are established and enforced by the Customer when Upsales’ personnel needs application access to fulfill Regular User Support described in the Upsales General Terms and Conditions.

-Back-ups of the databases in the service are taken on a regular basis, are secured, and encrypted to ensure that personal data is protected against accidental destruction or loss when hosted by data processor.
+Back-ups of the databases in the Service are taken on a regular basis, are secured, and encrypted to ensure that personal data is protected against accidental destruction or loss when hosted by Upsales.
 Back-ups will be stored for a maximum of 6 weeks before destruction.